neilboyd/me/2024-NDC-Security-Oslo.md

 Implicit flow doesn't allow refresh tokens - use hidden iframe to refresh access token instead

-BFF - backend for frontend:
-Client only talks to one backend
+BFF - backend for frontend - client only talks to one backend

 Native apps can open broswer for SSO so that user can trust it.
 Return URI is an app-specific URI that goes back to app.